0x7ace80/camera_pi/README.md

-# camera_pi runs on raspberry pi and detect image change of the camera.
+camera_pi runs on raspberry pi and it detects image changes of the camera.
 Use OpenCV as image processing library.
 Use mega sdk to upload file to mega cloud storage.